audinowho/DumpAsset/README.txt

   /var/tmp/.net/${UID} if /var/tmp exists, and is writable; otherwise, /tmp/.net/${UID} if /tmp exists, and is writable; otherwise fail.

+Editors Only: On linux distributions, opening up the Ground Editor may result in repeated errors that reference a "libgdiplus" not found.
+You will need to install libgdiplus.
+Ubuntu/Debian: sudo apt-get install libgdiplus
+CentOS: sudo yum install libgdiplus

 [PLAYER TIPS - for if you want to win]